NetApp system zips past IBM monolith in all-flash array benchmark scrap

 Looking at the full vendor submissions for NetApp and IBM's DS8888 (PDF), the DS8888 exhibited regular latency spikes during its run while the A800 was more consistent:

-With this result, NetApp has shown itself to be in the same ballpark, performance-wise, as any other top-end array, from vendors such as Dell EMC (PowerMax), Hitachi Vantara (VSP F-series) and Infinidat.
+Judging from the vendor-submitted benchmarks, NetApp has shown itself to be in the same ballpark, performance-wise, as any other top-end array, from vendors such as Dell EMC (PowerMax), Hitachi Vantara (VSP F-series) and Infinidat.

 But what about Huawei and its top three performance scores?
 Benchmarking expert Howard Marks, chief scientist at DeepStorage.net, points out that, mostly due to government distrust, Huawei systems are effectively not present in the US market.